RossPaterson/advent-of-code/2022/README.md

 ## [Day 7: No Space Left On Device](https://adventofcode.com/2022/day/7)

 There's a moderate amount of parsing, but most of the work here is in two stages, building and traversing the file tree.
 The building came out neatly, and the traversal is a fairly routine recursion.
 In the sample input, all file names are unique, but this is not the case for the full input.
 Because I built a full tree from the start, this had no impact.

-In both inputs, no directory is listed twice, but I didn't rely on that.
+In both inputs, the tree is traversed in-order, so no directory is listed twice.
+I didn't rely on that, but it does allow solutions that build up sizes by recursively consuming the list of commands, which could be shorter, but probably more complex.

 After doing all that for the first part, there's little to do in the second part, but my first answer was wrong.
 After a moment fearing